grpc/proposal/G2-http3-protocol.md

 ### HTTP semantics

-The shape of a gRPC HTTP requests and responses are unchanged in HTTP/3.
+The shape of gRPC HTTP requests and responses are unchanged in HTTP/3.
 The content in [PROTOCOL-HTTP2.md](https://github.com/grpc/grpc/blob/master/doc/PROTOCOL-HTTP2.md) that covers requests and responses can be referred to directly, without any duplication.

 Notably, unlike gRPC-Web, the content-type of `application/grpc` is unchanged.
+Apps are still communicating with gRPC, but over HTTP/3 instead of HTTP/2.

 ### Transport mapping